Ara0n/pyscandl/README.rst

 Pyscandl is a tool to download Mangas and Webtoons from various Manga and Webtoon sites easily.

     | *Don't overuse this tool.*
     | *Support the developers of those websites by disabling your adblock on their site.
-Advertisments pay for the website servers.*
+Advertisements pay for the website servers.*
     | *Get the mangas from official retailers when they are accessible in your country !*

 It is also built to be lightweight and to not require external tools like selenium, to be used you only need python 3.7 or higher and nodejs installed.